- Colleges

 No Transcripts Required

-Amount Varies
+Amount varies

-The Illinois Restaurant Association Educational Foundation Scholarships will be awarded to deserving students pursuing Culinary Arts and Hospitality Management in post-secondary degrees.
+The Illinois Restaurant Association Educational Foundation Scholarships will be awarded to deserving students pursuing Culinary Art History and Hospitality Management in post-secondary degrees.
 Applicants must be accepted or plan to apply to an accredited culinary or hospitality school, college or university.
 Applicants must also be enrolled as a full-time or substantial part-time student, taking a minimum of 9 credit hours each term.
 Applicants must major or will major in culinary, restaurant management, foodservice or another related program.
 Please visit the scholarship's website or contact the Association for more information.

 CEPA PAPA Scholarship & Safety Foundation Academic Scholarship